Introduction to LLMs for Code

 The full spectrum is actually much broader

 These three scenarios are a teaching simplification.
 In reality, AI coding tools exist on a spectrum with many hybrids: PR-native agents, review bots, orchestration tools, local-first options, and more.
-See appendix-spectrum for an extended taxonomy.
+See Appendix I: The Full Spectrum of AI Coding Tools for an extended taxonomy.

 Limitations to keep in mind